-If you take your DB Section benefits after NRD they may be subject to an increased payment, as at present the Trustee apply 'Late Retirement Factors' because your pension will be paid for a shorter period.
+If you take your benefits after NRD they may be increased, as at present the Trustee applies Late Retirement Factors because it is assumed that your pension will be paid for a shorter period.
 The Late Retirement Factors are currently the same for all deferred members.
 Reviewing Late Retirement Factors is also a responsibility of the Trustee and you should be aware that in the future the Late Retirement Factors may change if the Trustee felt this was necessary, based on advice from the Scheme Actuary.

-Transferring benefits from the Canada Life to another Registered Pension Scheme
+Transferring benefits from the Scheme to another registered pension scheme

-All Deferred Members have an option to transfer benefits to another Registered Pension Scheme.
-A transfer value may be taken up to one day before you take your benefits.
+• Deferred Members have the option to transfer their benefits to another registered pension scheme if they wish to do so.
+A transfer value must typically be taken up to one day before you take your benefits.
+The Trustee will undertake due diligence checks to ensure the receiving scheme is appropriate.

-Please note: The value of a transfer to another arrangement may be reduced if the Scheme is not well funded enough to pay the full value and you will need to take Independent Financial Advice at your own cost to help you decide if this is the right option for you.
+Please note: You will normally need to take independent financial advice at your own cost to help you decide if this is the right option for you.
+The value of a transfer to another arrangement may be reduced if the Scheme is not funded enough to pay the full transfer value.